SIRUS-THE-VIRUS/Remote-Administration-Tool/README.md

 **I will not be responsible for any direct or indirect damage caused due to the usage of this tool, it is for educational purposes only.**

+**Currently, supports the key logging and access to files and directories**

+***

 It consists of two parts :

-Server side (server.py) : This is what we are going to place on the victims computer
+* Server side (server.py) : This is what we are going to place on the victims computer

-Client side (client.py) : This is what the attacker will use to connect the server on to control the victims computer
+* Client side (client.py) : This is what the attacker will use to connect the server on to control the victims computer

+****

 ## Installation